 Blind Defense

 Why defend the big blind Blinds are forced bets placed before cards are dealt; the big blind equals two small blinds.
-Because you already invested, the call often costs less relative to the pot-giving you better pot odds.
+Because you already invested, the call often costs less relative to the pot, giving you better pot odds.
 The big blind also acts last pre-flop, so you see opponents’ actions before deciding.
-Players routinely continue with a large portion of hands-sometimes up to roughly 75%-mixing calls and selective aggression.
-Defend enough to deny easy profits, but avoid widening so much that you face losing post-flop spots.
+Strong players routinely continue with a large portion of hands, sometimes up to roughly 75%, mixing calls and selective aggression.
+Defend enough to deny easy profits, but avoid widening so much that you keep walking into losing post-flop spots.

 Decision-tree diagram on a warm cream background under a 'BLIND DEFENSE' header (DEFENSE in cyan).
 At the top, an orange BB avatar tagged 'BB' faces a smaller mint avatar pushing chips with the label 'OPENER — 3 bb raise'.
 Three dashed branches fan downward to three outcomes: a greyed 'FOLD — give up the blind', a cyan-haloed cyan chip stack 'CALL — defend with pot odds', and a cyan stack with up-arrow '3-BET — punish wide opens'.
 A cyan pill at the bottom reads 'DEFEND ~75% vs LATE-POSITION OPENS'.